Saginaw Michigan

 Ojibway Island in the Saginaw River is home to Rust Park and the Ojibway Island City Park Amphitheater.

-The Saginaw area is home to two professional sports teams and one NCAA Division-II school that has various sports programs.
+The Saginaw area is home to a major junior hockey team and one NCAA Division-II school that has various sports programs.
 The Saginaw Spirit is an Ontario Hockey League team that became nationally known when television personality Stephen Colbert promoted the team on his show, The Colbert Report.
-The Spirit will play as the host team in the upcoming 2024 Memorial Cup.
+The Spirit hosted and won the 2024 Memorial Cup.
 Saginaw Sting was an indoor football team that formed in 2007 to play in Saginaw beginning in the 2008 season and is currently on hiatus.
 At the collegiate level, Saginaw Valley State University competes in numerous sports such as American Football, Basketball, and Volleyball.

 Saginaw is classified as a Home Rule City under the Michigan Home Rule Cities Act adopting its own City Charter giving its city a council-manager form of government.
 The present Charter was adopted in 1935 and took effect on January 6, 1936.
 Pursuant to the City Charter, Saginaw is governed by a nine-member elected at-large Council.
 The term of office for a member of the City Council is four years commencing with the first meeting following a regular municipal election.
 The terms are staggered so the entire Council is not subject to re-election at the same time—either four or five members are elected in each odd-numbered year.
 The city levies an income tax of 1.5 percent on residents and 0.75 percent on nonresidents.

 The city of Saginaw is served by the Saginaw Public School District, also known as SPSD.
-The Saginaw Public School District operates twelve elementary schools, two combined elementary/middle schools, two middle schools, one combined middle/high school, and two high schools.
+The Saginaw Public School District operates twelve elementary schools, two combined elementary/middle schools, two middle schools, one combined middle/high school, and one high school.
 The district is governed by a seven-member elected board of education.
 The board selects a superintendent for the district.
 The current superintendent is Mr. Nathan Mcclain.
-The three public high schools in Saginaw are Arthur Hill High School, Saginaw High School, and the Saginaw Arts and Sciences Academy.
+The two public high schools in Saginaw are Saginaw United High School and the Saginaw Arts and Sciences Academy.
 Michigan Lutheran Seminary is the lone private high school in the city.
 Charter schools in the city are Saginaw Learn to Earn Academy, North Saginaw Charter Academy, Francis Reh Academy, Saginaw Prep schools, and the International Academy of Saginaw.

 Saginaw is served by Delta College and Saginaw Valley State University, which are located in nearby University Center, Michigan.
 Central Michigan University maintains an off-campus center inside the city that offers numerous degree programs.
 Delta College built a downtown satellite facility that opened in the fall of 2019.